MattechLab/monalisa/docs/rst/7-1ThermodynInfo.rst

 We also showed that from our definition of efficiency follows, that the use of AI in iterative algorithms to update some of the dynamic variables at each iteration results in an efficiency amplification.
-In this context, AI appears like a technology that allows to directly re-use some of the information gained during the ground truth data construction, instead of re-computing everything again for every new data to treat, as it is done by non AI algorithm.
-If our view is correct, AI allows to indirectly re-use a part of the energy used to construct ground truth data.
+In this context, AI appears like a technology that allows to directly reuse some of the information gained during the ground truth data construction, instead of re-computing everything again for every new data to treat, as it is done by non AI algorithm.
+If our view is correct, AI allows to indirectly reuse a part of the energy used to construct ground truth data.
 In that case, it should be advantageous to consume a maximum amount of energy to build good quality ground truth data.
 This is motivation behind Monalisa.